 A. Exception by Request.
-The General Partner, in its sole and absolute discretion, may grant to any Person who makes a request therefor an exception to the Ownership Limitation with respect to the ownership of any series or class of Units, subject to the following conditions and limitations: (i) the General Partner shall have determined that assuming such Person would Beneficially Own or Constructively Own the maximum amount of Units permitted as a result of the exception to be granted, the Partnership would not be classified as an association taxable as a corporation pursuant to Section 7704 of the Code and would not otherwise cause the General Partners to fail to qualify as a REIT; and (ii) such Person provides the General Partner such representations and undertakings, if any, as the General Partner may, in its sole and absolute discretion, determine to be necessary in order for it to make the determination that the conditions set forth in clause (i) above of this Section 12.3 have been and/or will continue to be satisfied (including, without limitation, an agreement as to a reduced Ownership Limitation for such Person with respect to the Constructive Ownership of one or more other classes of Units not subject to the exception), and such Person agrees that any violation of such representations and undertakings or any attempted violation thereof will result in the application of Section 12.2.G with respect to Units held in excess of the Ownership Limitation with respect to such Person (determined without regard to the exception granted such Person under this subparagraph (A)).
+The General Partner, in its sole and absolute discretion, may grant to any Person who makes a request therefor an exception to the Ownership Limitation with respect to the ownership of any series or class of Units, subject to the following conditions and limitations: (i) the General Partner shall have determined that assuming such Person would Beneficially Own or Constructively Own the maximum amount of Units permitted as a result of the exception to be granted, the Partnership would not be classified as an association taxable as a corporation pursuant to Section 7704 of the Code and would not otherwise cause the General Partners to fail to qualify as a REIT; and (ii) such Person provides the General Partner such representations and undertakings, if any, as the General Partner may, in its sole and absolute discretion, determine to be necessary in order for it to make the determination that the conditions set forth in clause (i) above of this Section 12.3 have been and/or will continue to be satisfied (including, without limitation an agreement as to a reduced Ownership Limitation for such Person with respect to the Constructive Ownership of one or more other classes of Units not subject to the exception), and such Person agrees that any violation of such representations and undertakings or any attempted violation thereof will result in the application of Section 12.2.G with respect to Units held in exception granted such Person under this subparagraph (A)).